nsrr/nsrr-cloud/README.md

 ## NSRR Cloud user guide

-[nsrr](https://pypi.org/project/nsrr) - a python based Client library is available for users to access NSSR Cloud resources.
+[nsrr](https://pypi.org/project/nsrr) - a Python based client library is available for users to access NSSR Cloud resources.
 This library is compatible with Mac, Linux and Windows (tested on win10 PowerShell with admin privileges).

-Run below command to install nsrr library,
+Run the command below to install nsrr library:

 `pip install nsrr`

 ### Usage

+This section of the documentation covers usage of 'CFS' dataset as an example.

-To learn about different parameters, use help argument,
+To learn about different parameters, use help argument:

 ```
 nsrr --help
 ```

-To list approved datasets access of a user,
+To list approved datasets access of a user:

 ```
 nsrr --list-access
 ```

-To list all the files of the dataset,
+To list all the files of the dataset:

 ```
 nsrr cfs --list-files
 ```

-To list all the directories of the dataset,
+To list all the directories of the dataset:

 ```
 nsrr cfs --list-directories
 ```

-To download based on a folder or file path,
+To download based on a folder or file path:

 ```
 nsrr -d cfs/forms